Youth Mental Health Project Advisors

 Lau is a former EMT and licensed psychologist who has devoted her career to providing quality treatment to underserved individuals.
 She sits on the board of directors for The Code Green Campaign and works at the LA County Department of Mental Health providing treatment for high-risk children and youth.

-Meaghan O’Brien, Director of Peer Programs, SOLVE (Sharing Our Lives, Voices, and Experiences), Mental Health Association San Francisco
+Meaghan O’Brien, MA, Director of Peer Programs, Mental Health Association San Francisco (MHASF)

 Michael Rich, MD, MPH, Director and Founder of the Center on Media and Child’s Health and the Clinic for Interactive Media and Internet Disorders at Boston Children’s Hospital